sambarba99/spare-time-projects/README.md

 # Overview
-These are my projects created in my spare time, organised into folders respective of their implementation language.
+These are projects created in my spare time, organised into folders respective of their implementation language.
+They are mostly for strengthening my programming skills, but also for me to discover and experiment with a variety of algorithms (especially for AI/Machine Learning).

 # Author
 Sam Barba